 In this section

-A Master’s with Advanced Practice allows you to gain real-world experience as part of your course by offering you the opportunity to complete either an Internship or an Applied Consulting Project, working on real-world issues faced by industry.
+The major benefit of completing a Masters with Advanced Practice is that it combines teaching with real-world experience.
+As part of the course you will get the opportunity to complete either an Internship or an Applied Consulting Project, working on real life current issues faced by industry.

 In this section

-The overall aim of the MBA course is to educate and develop you as a manager and business specialist, improving your future career prospects through providing an integrated, applied and critical understanding of management and organisations.
-This takes place in parallel with a development of transferable and intellectual skills that are essential for successful general and strategic management in both private and public sector organisations.
+The MBA course will educate and develop you as a manager and business specialist, improving your future career prospects through providing an integrated, applied and critical understanding of management and organisations.
+You will develop transferable and intellectual skills that are essential for successful general and strategic management in both private and public sector organisations.
 The course considers the current local, regional and international market trends so you can apply your skills to real life environments.

 Applied management skills: